Dynamsoft/barcode-reader-javascript/README.md

 ## Contact Us

-If there is any questions, please feel free to contact <a href="mailto:support@dynamsoft.com?subject=DBR%20webassembly">support@dynamsoft.com</a>.
+If there is any questions, please feel free to contact <support@dynamsoft.com>.